TREASURIES-Prices jump on U.S. GDP growth wobble

 NEW YORK, Jan 30 U.S. Treasury debt prices jumped on Friday, with long-term yields hitting record lows after slower-than-anticipated economic growth fueled speculation that the Federal Reserve will delay interest rate hikes.

-Friday's gains added to a 2015 rally that put the 30-year Treasury on track for total returns in January of more than 10 percent.
+Friday's gains were curbed by a late surge in oil prices, but the month's rally still put the 30-year Treasury on track for total returns in January of more than 10 percent.

 That would be the long bond's best total return performance since September 2011, according to Bank of America Merrill Lynch data.
 Through Thursday, the Merrill 30-year index had gains in January of 9.19 percent, or more than three times those of the overall Treasuries market.

-In contrast, the Standard & Poor's 500 index has lost 1.7 percent in January.

-The long bond, which was last up 2-4/32 in price and yielding 2.2301 percent, has been especially popular with overseas buyers because of America's brighter economic outlook.
-Its yield hit a record low of 2.225 percent late on Friday.
+The long bond, which was last up 1-19/32 in price and yielding 2.251 percent, has been especially popular with overseas buyers because of America's brighter economic outlook.
+Its yield hit a record low of 2.226 percent earlier on Friday.

 Prices surged after the U.S. Commerce Department said gross domestic product rose at a 2.6 percent annual pace after the third quarter's spectacular 5 percent increase.
 Weak business spending and a wider trade deficit offset the fastest pace of consumer spending since 2006.